 The CHC43015 - Certificate IV in Ageing Support is designed to prepare individuals in carrying out specialised tasks and responsibilities in aged care environments, whether residential, home-based, or in the community.
 It aims to develop competent support workers capable of working indepedently within structured organisational frameworks, while delivering high quality, individualised care.

-This course focuses on building learners' capacity to contribute meaningfully to person-centred service planning and delivery.
+This CHC43015 - Certificate IV in Ageing Support focuses on building learners' capacity to contribute meaningfully to person-centred service planning and delivery in aged care environments.
 Learners will develop skills to not only facilitate and review care plans, but also uphold client dignity, safety, and well-being in all aspects of support.

 Units of Competency